Passing (sociology): Academic framework

 When making the decision of whether to pass or not, there are many factors stigmatized actors may consider.
-First, there is the notion of visibility.
+Firstly, there is the notion of visibility.
 How visible their stigma is may problematize how much ease or difficulty they may face in attempting to pass.
 However, how visible their stigma is may also determine the intensity and frequency of adversity they may face from others as a result of their stigma.
-Goffman explains that "Traditionally, the question of passing has raised the issue of the "visibility" of a particular stigma, that is, how well or how badly-the stigma is adapted to provide means of communicating that the individual possesses it."
+Goffman explains, "Traditionally, the question of passing has raised the issue of the "visibility" of a particular stigma, that is, how well or how badly-the stigma is adapted to provide means of communicating that the individual possesses it."
 Other scholars further emphasize the cruciality of visibility and conclude that "whether a stigma is evident to the audience can mark the difference between being discredited or merely discreditable".

-Other factors can include risk, context, and intimacy.
+Other factors may include risk, context, and intimacy.
 Different contexts and situations may make passing more easy or difficult and/or more safe or risky.
 How well others know the passer may impede their abilities as well.
-One scholar explains "Individuals may pass in some situations but not others, effectively creating different arenas of life (depending on whether the stigma is known or not).
+One scholar explains, "Individuals may pass in some situations but not others, effectively creating different arenas of life (depending on whether the stigma is known or not).
 Goffman claimed that actors develop theories about which situations are risky for disclosure, but risk is only one factor: intimacy with the audience can lead actors to disclose, or to feel guilty for not doing so."
 In addition to guilt, since passing can sometimes involve the fabrication of a false personal history to aid in concealment of their stigma, passing can complicate personal relationships and cause feelings of shame at having to be dishonest about their identity.

 According to Goffman, "It can be assumed that the possession of a discreditable secret failing takes on a deeper meaning when the persons to whom the individual has not yet revealed himself are not strangers to him but friends.
 Discovery prejudices not only the current social situation, but established relationships as well; not only the current image others present have of him, but also the one they will have in the future; not only appearances, but also reputation."
 Relating to this experience of passing, actors may have an ambivalent attachment to their stigma that can cause them to fluctuate between acceptance and rejection of their stigmatized identity.
 Thus, there may be times when the stigmatized individual will feel more inclined to pass and others when they feel less inclined.